MihaPro858/Java_Script_game/README.md

-This is the game you can copy the source code and make it in your vs code or youncould just open this one :)
+This is the game you can copy the source code and make it in your vs code :)
+Have fun you can edit it share it do whatever you want.